kathryncodesthings/HESA-KFIs-project/README.md

 * Cleaned and standardised the dataset
 * Identified and handled outliers
+  - Reviewed outliers, and excluded values higher than the 95th percentile and lower than the 5th percentile
 * Analysed the relationship between:
   - Surplus/(deficit) as a percentage of income
   - Net cash generated from operations as a percentage of income